agoda-com/ignore-styled-components-theme/README.md

 }
 ```

 ## Complex Usage

-You can customize the behavior of this serializer by creating a javascript file that imports the `createSerializer`
+You can customize the behavior of this serializer by creating a javascript file that imports the `createSerializer`.
+This way you can still have snapshots when themes are actually being tested.

 In project root
 `testSetup/ignore-styled-components-theme.js`